code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

   a section named after each domain's (transformed to lowercase) may also be present to define additional options for that case.

-As the recommended `setup.xml` and coupling_parameters.py are used by default if not specified here but present in the directory structure, this section is optional, and useful only for compatibility with older cases containing multiple setup files (which is not recommended).
+As the recommended `setup.xml` is used by default if not specified here but present in the directory structure, this section is optional except for top-level coupled case `run.cfg` files, and useful only for compatibility with older cases containing multiple setup files (which is not recommended).
 An absolute path may also be used, but is usually not recommended as the case structure is then not self-contained.

 ### [job_defaults]
 <!-- -->